Meet the artists performing in the 29th William Kennedy Piping Festival.

 This Belfast-based band consists of Conor Lamb and the Breton Loïc Bléjean on uilleann pipes and whistles; Deirdre Galway, guitar and vocals; Dermot Mulholland, banjo and bouzouki, and Dermot Moynagh, double bass and bodhrán.
 Following the debut album Open the Door for Three (the lineup then consisting of Deirdre, Conor and Aaron O’Hagan), their latest is titled Clear Skies.

 This Scottish ensemble consists mainly of Highland pipers following the traditions of the Western Isles and Cape Breton.
-While the lineup has changed a few times in the three decades since the group was started by pipe-maker Hamish Moore, the current core members are Calum MacCrimmon, Angus MacKenzie, Fin Moore and Angus Nicolson with Allan MacDonald proving pibroch song and small pipes.
+While the lineup has changed a few times in the three decades since the group was started by pipe-maker Hamish Moore, the group coming to Armagh is Calum MacCrimmon, Angus MacKenzie, Fin Moore and Angus Nicolson with Seonaidh MacIntyre; Allan MacDonald providing pibroch song and small pipes.

 Tiarnán Ó Duinnchinn